Back to Louisiana

 Who It Names or Affects

-• Employees who work at checkout stations, counters, or similar points of service in retail and food service businesses.
+• Employees who work behind counters, at checkout stations, drive-through windows, customer service desks, or similar points of transaction in regulated establishments.

 Terms To Know